Southern

 to it they must and do make two pilgrimages per annum – one in the spring and

 one in the fall.
-All our commercial, mechanical, manufactural, and literary supplies
+All our commercial, mechanical, manufactural, and literary

-home, by patronizing our own mechanics, manufacturers, and laborers, we send it
+circulation at home, by patronizing our own mechanics, manufacturers, and

-all away to the North, and there it remains; it never falls in our hands again.
+laborers, we send it all away to the North, and there it remains; it never

 In one way or another we are more or less